Humad/Twitch-Emotion-Recognition/README.md

 An online tool that recognizes user emotions as they watch a Twitch stream.
 You can find the [live version here](https://twitch-emotion-recognition.herokuapp.com/).

 *Note* : This project has since been turned into a full stack application using Django.
-You can view the [repo here] (https://github.com/Humad/reelfeels).
+You can view the [repo here](https://github.com/Humad/reelfeels).

 # Introduction
 This project is a tool that makes use of the Affectiva API to detect the emotions of a user using video feed from their camera as they watch a Twitch stream.